 In the n-type semiconductor, a large number of free electrons are available in the conduction band which are donated by the impurity atoms.
-The figure below shows the conduction process of an n-type semiconductor.
+The figure below shows the conduction process of an n-type semiconductor:

 When a potential difference is applied across this type of semiconductor, the free electrons are directed towards the positive terminals.
 It carries an electric current.
-As the flow of current through the crystal is constituted by free electrons which are carriers of negative charge, therefore, this type of conductivity is known as negative or n-type conductivity.
+As the flow of current through the crystal is constituted by free electrons which are carriers of the negative charge, therefore, this type of conductivity is known as negative or n-type conductivity.

 The electron-hole pairs are formed at room temperature.
-These holes which are available in small quantity in valence band also consists of a small amount of current.
+These holes which are available in small quantity in the valence band also consists of a small amount of current.
 For practical purposes, this current is neglected.